 - 4.1 It is the responsibility of the class teacher to ensure that the school rules are enforced in their class, and that their class behaves in a responsible manner during lesson time. - 4.2 The class teachers in our school have high expectations of the children in terms of behaviour, and they strive to ensure that all children work to the best of their ability. - 4.3 The class teacher treats each child fairly and enforces the classroom rules consistently.
-The teacher treats all children in their class with respect and understanding. - 4.4 If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents whilst following the sanctions part of this policy. - 4.5 The class teacher liaises with the SENCo and external agencies, as necessary, to support and guide the progress of each child.
+The teacher treats all children in their class with respect and understanding, caring for and educating each child, respecting individual differences. - 4.4 If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents whilst following the sanctions part of this policy. - 4.5 The class teacher liaises with the SENDCo and external agencies, as necessary, to support and guide the progress of each child, respecting their individual differences.
 The class teacher may, for example, discuss the needs of a child with outside agencies. - 4.6 Any incidents of serious behaviour will be recorded on CPOMS using the yellow slip tag.
 These incidents will be reviewed by senior staff on a regular basis.